Linear economy vs circular economy: Key differences and how to make the change

-The concept of circularity is not a new one, but in recent years it has received a lot of attention across the world, inspiring environmentalists, governments, and businesses alike.
+The concept of circularity is not new, but in recent years, it has received much attention worldwide, inspiring environmentalists, governments, and businesses alike.
 To better understand the circular economy and how to transition to this sustainable economic model, it’s essential to recognise what makes it different from the current industrial linear model.

-This article presents the key definitions and clear comparison between the linear economy and the circular economic models and will discuss how to make the transition.
+This article reviews key definitions and provides a clear comparison between the linear and circular economic models and will discuss the key drivers to make the transition.

 What is the linear economy?

-Resources are taken from their source and transformed into products manufactured for consumption.
-The residuals of this consumption later accumulate in a landfill or are incinerated.
+Resources are taken from their source and manufactured into consumable products.
+The residuals of this consumption later accumulate in landfills or are incinerated.

-The way a linear economy deals with raw materials puts pressure on scarce resources and has little concern for environmental impact.
-Businesses produce and sell as many products as possible with profit as their only goal, leaving many economic opportunities untapped.
+The process in which the linear economy deals with raw materials puts pressure on scarce resources and has little concern for environmental and social impact.
+Businesses maximise production and consumption for profit, leaving many economic and growth opportunities untapped.

-What are the key differences between the linear and circular economy?
+What are the key differences between the linear and circular economies?

-The main differences between the linear and circular economy are their general approach, their vision of how value is created or maintained, the perspective they have when working on sustainability, and the adopted business model.
+The main differences between the linear and circular economies are their general approach, vision of value creation or maintenance, perspective when working on sustainability, and adopted business model.

 1. Approach

-The fundamental difference between these two economic models is that while the linear economy follows the “take-make-waste” step plan, the circular economy follows the 3R approach of “reduce, reuse, and recycle”, completely removing waste from the equation.
+The fundamental difference between these two economic models is that while the linear economy follows the “take-make-waste” step approach, the circular economy follows the 4Rs approach of “reduce, reuse, recycle, and recover”, completely removing waste from the equation.

 2. Vision

-The circular and the linear system differ from each other regarding how value is created or maintained.
-The traditional linear model has short-term revenue in mind and only focuses on profitability, creating value through mass production and sales.
+The circular and the linear systems differ regarding how value is created or maintained.
+Traditional linear models have short-term revenue in mind and only focus on profitability, creating value through mass production and sales.

 The circular approach, on the other hand, has a long-term vision that also considers sustainability throughout a product’s life cycle.
-Through the update, repair, and regeneration of products, longer life cycles can be achieved.
+Product updates, repair, and regeneration can achieve longer life cycles.

 3. Sustainability perspective